Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 9 Desember 2025 22.33.32 UTC
+- WIB: Selasa, 9 Desember 2025 23.38.00 UTC
-- WITA: Selasa, 9 Desember 2025 23.33.32 UTC
+- WITA: Rabu, 10 Desember 2025 00.38.00 UTC
-- WIT: Rabu, 10 Desember 2025 00.33.32 UTC
+- WIT: Rabu, 10 Desember 2025 01.38.00 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: nature
+Kategori: friendship